 Unfortunately, because policies and practices entrenched in our laws and society leave millions of children behind, especially in rural, tribal and communities of color, the promise of opportunity remains unfairly out of reach for far too many children.
 The COVID-19 pandemic has exacerbated these existing deep-rooted disparities, increasing the severity of a myriad health and economic crises, pushing millions more families into poverty and hunger throughout the country.
 In New York, the new reality created by the pandemic has made it harder for children to access no-cost meals provided by schools and community organizations.
-As a result, 1 in 5 kids may face hunger in New York.
+As a result, it is estimated that in New York 1 in 5 kids are projected to face hunger in 2021.